 Stay away from the dog’s mouth, as you could get unintentionally bitten.
 A dog can’t choke on its tongue, so there’s no need to worry about that.

-If the seizure continues for more than a couple minutes, the dog will be at risk of overheating.
+If the seizure continues for more than a couple of minutes, the dog will be at risk of overheating.
 Turn a fan on and pour cold water on the dog’s paws to help him cool down.

 Observe your dog closely.
 As soon as the seizure ends, make sure to call your veterinarian.

-If the dog has a seizure that lasts more than 5 minutes or if he has several in a row while he’s unconscious, take him to a vet as soon as possible.
+If the dog has a seizure that lasts more than 5 minutes or if he has several in a row while he’s unconscious, take him to a veterinary as soon as possible.
 The longer a seizure goes on, the higher a dog’s body temperature can rise, and he may have problems breathing.
 This can raise his risk of brain damage.

-Some dogs may act as if nothing happened after the seizure(s) while others will show altered behavioral characteristics.
-This includes periods of confusion and disorientation, aimless wandering, compulsive behavior, momentary blindness, pacing, increased thirst, and even an increased appetite.
+Some dogs may act as if nothing happened after the seizure(s) while others will show altered behavioural characteristics.
+This includes periods of confusion and disorientation, aimless wandering, compulsive behaviour, momentary blindness, pacing, increased thirst, and even an increased appetite.
 Recovery may be immediate or take up to 24 hours.
 Younger dogs seem to have more severe epilepsy.
 When the onset is before the age of two, the condition will respond positively to medication.
 But the more seizures a dog has, the more likely there is to be damage among the neurons in the brain.